Peter Delamothe: Political career

 During his time as Minister for Justice and Attorney-General, Delamothe acted to ease the backlog of cases in Queensland courts, and helped establish the Law Reform Commission and the Legal Aid Bureau.
 He introduced weekend detention and work-release programs for minor offenders and reduced prison overcrowding by convincing the government to carry out an extensive building program.

 Delamothe reformed Queensland's alcohol laws, enabling Brisbane hotels to remain open on Sundays and for the first time women were allowed into the public bar.
 He was also responsible for introducing the state's first consumer protection laws.

 On 20 December 1971, the day after his retirement from parliament, Delamothe took up an appointment as the Queensland Agent-General in London.
 He held the role until serious illness forced his resignation in September 1973.

 Personal life

-At the Ashfield Methodist Church in Sydney, Delamothe married Myrtle Eunice Lois Bussell on 23 April 1931 and they had four sons.
-Their marriage later ended in divorce and on 17 May 1947 he married Joan Patricia Milner at the Australian Inland Mission Hall in Broome, Western Australia.
-This marriage was to produce a son and two daughters.